ALANVF/Star-lang-specification/syntax/literals.md

 [...]
 ```

-Generally not used by itself, but it represents a list of abstract syntax nodes.
+Repesents either a message, or the argments of a type.

 ### Block
 A block literal: